FXCM Trading Service

 Trading Multiple Accounts/Hedging

-Both of these accounts can be accessible on the single FIX connection within a single copy of Sierra Chart.
+Both of these accounts can be accessible on a single connection within a single copy of Sierra Chart.
+Just request Sierra Chart Support to assign both of these Live accounts to your Sierra Chart account.

 Refer to the Selecting Trade Account instructions for selecting another account to trade from on the Trade Window for the chart or Trade DOM.